EPW sextics vs EPW cubes: Period domains and period maps

-These three elements are in the monodromy orbit of $t_1 + t_2$, $d$, $t_1$ and $2d + t_1 + t_2$, where $t_i$ are generators of the orthogonal summands of square $-2$ in \eqref{eq:lattice} and $d\in (t_1\oplus t_2)^\perp$ has square $-2$.
-The first case has a very nice geometric construction.
 Let $X \to \mathbb{P}^3$ be a generic manifold of $K3^{[3]}$-type having a Lagrangian fibration with a section.
 It was proven in \cite{MW} that $\operatorname{Pic}(X) = U(2)$ and there are elements of divisibility $2$ in it.
-Let $F$ be the class of a fibre and let $E$ be the dual divisor to the class of a line in the section.
-It is well known (see \cite[Thm 1.1]{hass_harv_tsch}) that $E^2 = -12$ and $\operatorname{div}(E) = 2$.
+Let $F$ be the class of a pull back of a plane and let $E$ be the dual class to twice the class of a line in the section.
+From \cite[Theorem 1.1]{hass_harv_tsch} we know that $E^2 = -12$ and $\operatorname{div}(E) = 2$.
 The class $E+4F$ has square $4$ and divisibility $2$ and it is orthogonal to $E-2F$, which has square $-4$ and divisibility $2$.
-The class $E+ 4F$ is movable but not nef on X, as it pairs negatively with $E$.
-Therefore, there exists a hyper-K\"{a}hler manifold $Y$ and a birational map $f : Y \to X$, such that $f^{\ast}(E + 4F)$ is nef.
-Indeed, $Y$ is the Mukai flop of the section.
-Moreover, $Y$ can be seen as a moduli space of sheaves on a K3 surface of degree four. \begin{prop} Let $(S,H)$ be a K3 surface of degree four and let $(S^{[2]},H-\delta)$ be a polarized manifold whose period is in $\mathcal{F}_{\Lambda_{20}}$.
-Then its image in $\mathcal{F}(20)$ corresponds to a pair $(M_{v}(S),(2,-H,0))$, where the first is a moduli space of stable objects on $S$, with Mukai vector $(0,H,-2)$ and the second is a divisor.
+The class $E+ 4F$ is movable (as $E$ and $F$ are effective) but not nef on X, as it pairs negatively with $E$.
+Therefore, there exists a hyper-K\"{a}hler manifold $Y$ and a birational map $f \,\colon\, Y \dashrightarrow X$, such that $f^{\ast}(E + 4F)$ is nef.
+Indeed, $Y$ is the Mukai flop of the section as we know that the movable cone is divided in two parts.
+Let us show that $Y$ can be also seen as a moduli space of sheaves on a K3 surface of degree $4$. \begin{prop} Let $(S,H)$ be a K3 surface of degree four and let us consider the polarized fourfold $(S^{[2]},H-\delta)$, whose period is in $\mathbb{D}_X$.
+Then its image in $\mathbb{S}_4\subset \mathbb{D}_Y$ through the map $\rho$ of \eqref{eq:rho} corresponds to a pair $(M_{v}(S),(2,-H,0))$, where is a moduli space of stable objects on $S$ with Mukai vector $v=(0,H,-2)$ and $(2,-H,0)$ a polarization of BBF degree $4$.